menu

 Dose: It is recommended to wash down an antibiotic with plenty of water.
 Like any other antibiotic, the dosage and duration of treatment will depend on the doctor’s evaluation.

-See also Kenzoflex (Ciprofloxacin)
+See also Vikrol (Clarithromycin)

 It is recommended to continue the treatment at least 3 days after the symptoms’ disappearance.